thewalkeragency/babyrobots/Desktop/indii-music-babyrobots/docs/memory_infra.md

 - Seed new agents with partial replay of relevant memory
 - Update memory only after agent consensus (quorum)
 - Store abstracted conclusions, not raw API calls
+- When working with RAG, always apply preprocessing (chunking, metadata tagging)
+- Validate chunking granularity depending on use: tweets ≠ novels

 ---